Spiritual Growth

 The Mass Is Not About You: How Does God Want Us to Worship?

-Many people today approach Mass with a consumer mindset.
-They ask, “What am I getting out of it?”
+Many people today approach Mass with a consumer mindset: “What am I getting out of it?”
 But the Mass is not about personal preferences or feelings—it’s about worshiping God as He desires.
 Worship is not a human invention; it is a response to God’s call.
-So how does God want us to worship…
+So how does God want us to worship Him?
+Worship…

 CONTINUE READING